 In terms of the child having the final word, the answer is no. But notice that a child's wishes for custody is one of the factors a judge must consider in deciding a custody case.
 As with many states, Missouri law doesn't specify an age when the court must consider children's custody preferences.
 As a general rule, an older child's preference will have more impact than that of a younger child.
 But that's not set in stone, because no two children are exactly alike.
 There are occasions where a 12-year-old might be more mature than a 15-year-old.
 So judges decide how much weight to give a child's preference on a case-by-case basis.
 In making a determination, a judge will gauge a child's ability to make a sound judgment.

-The child's custodial preference doesn't outweigh any other factors in the court's decision.
-The preference is only one factor the judge considers; if it's in the child's best interests to be with the non-preferred parent, the court won't hesitate to rule against the child's wishes.
+The child's preference doesn't outweigh any other factors in the court's decision.
+If it's in the child's best interests to be with the non-preferred parent, the court won't hesitate to rule against the child's wishes.
 In one case, for example, a daughter preferred to live with her mother because she wanted to be near her half-siblings.
 However, at the mother's house, the daughter would have to share a room with her half-sister and her boyfriend, who were sexually active and had taken illegal drugs in front of the child.
 The judge ruled against the daughter's preference and gave custody to her father.

 Courts also consider the reasons why a child wants to live with a particular parent.
 The judge must ensure that the child's preference isn't based on temporary whims or anger with a parent.
-The child's opinion will carry more weight if it's based on mature reasons such as a closer relationship with one parent, or a parent's involvement in his or her life.
-Also, the court won't give a child's preference much weight if the child's preference changes back and forth between the parents.
+The child's opinion will carry more weight if it's based on mature reasons, such as a closer relationship with one parent, or a parent's involvement in the child's life.
+Also, the court won't give a child's wishes much weight if the child's preference constantly fluctuates between parents.

 If you have additional questions about the effect of children's custodial preferences, contact a Missouri family law attorney for help.